 If you are experiencing symptoms of sleep apnea along with nausea, it is critical that you speak with a medical professional to determine the cause and an appropriate treatment plan.

 People who suffer from sleep apnea may have a problem with breathing through their noses or mouths due to blockage.
 This might be related to a deviated septum, which can be minimized with the use of breathing strips or nasal dilators.
+Here is a popular “anti-snoring” device available on Amazon.
 Other people with recessed jaws may find that that being fitted with a dental device by their dentists will allow them to breathe better during sleep.

 In rare cases, a person may need surgery to treat sleep apnea.
 This may be especially true for children who are experiencing sleep apnea due to enlarged adenoids or tonsils.
 Adults who have tried CPAP machines and other lifestyle changes may choose surgery that addresses issues with an enlarged tongue.